top of page

 Committee Member: Jay Blanchard Lewis

-As a Brit raised in Spain, I've had an unusual route into Victorian Cricket, but it's been a great couple of seasons so far.
-I've been umpiring cricket since 2012, starting at club level and within schools, then starting to take appointments within my UK county (Cambridgeshire) and moving up the leagues.
-In addition to league fixtures, I've umpired university matches (the highlight of these being the Oxford V Cambridge Varsity Match, with a decent crowd of spirited undergraduates heckling both teams), as well as juniors and seniors across all age ranges.
-In my first three months living in Australia, I umpired 17 matches across rural Victoria and Melbourne, learning as much about rural Vic as I did about local cricket regulations.
+As a Brit raised in Spain, Jay had an unusual route into Victorian Cricket, but has had a great few seasons so far.
+Jay has been umpiring cricket since 2012, starting at club level and within schools, then starting to take appointments within UK county (Cambridgeshire) and moving up the leagues.
+In addition to league fixtures, Jay umpired University matches (the highlight of these being the Oxford vs Cambridge Varsity Match, with a decent crowd of spirited undergraduates heckling both teams), as well as juniors and seniors across all age ranges.
+Jay's first three months living in Australia incorporated umpiring 17 matches across rural Victoria and Melbourne, learning as much about rural Victoria and about local cricket regulations.

 Scorer Representative: Mike Ringham